The Art of Chasen

 DSC_7875.JPG

-There're 3 major types of bamboo used for making chasen: Yellow bamboo (Hachiku), Gold bamboo (Susudake), and black bamboo (Kurodake).
-Yellow bamboo is the most common and economic material for making mass-produced matcha bamboo whisk; it's smooth and soft in texture and it's easy to carve, but meanwhile it has low durability and breaks easily.
+There're 3 major types of bamboo used for making chasen: Golden bamboo (Hachiku), Smoked bamboo (Susudake), and black bamboo (Kurodake).
+Golden bamboo is the most common and economic material for making mass-produced matcha bamboo whisk; it's smooth and soft in texture and it's easy to carve, but meanwhile it has low durability and breaks easily.
 Golden bamboo is known for it's added durability, and aged golden bamboo makes more durable chasen but the supply is very limited.
 Black bamboo is the most heavy-duty material for making a matcha whisk, but it's high in density making it extra difficult to carve.
 Black bamboo chasen can last 3 times longer than regular yellow bamboo chasen.

 There's also SMOKED golden bamboo, which is not to be confused with black bamboo.
 Smoked golden bamboo is extremely fragile and commonly for display and aesthetic purpose only.